pira998/ClassificationOfAnomalyGI/README.md

 # ClassificationOfAnomalyGI
-Download the file
+Download the file \br
-Open Google Colab
+Open Google Colab \br
-Go to the File Menu
+Go to the File Menu \br
-Upload this Notebook
+Upload this Notebook \br